Volunteering in Samoa

 About Samoa

-Fa’a Samoa, or the 'Samoan way', is the enduring guiding principle of Samoan cultural tradition.
+Samoa’s oldest known site of human occupation is Mulifanua on the island of Upolu, which dates to approximately 1000 BC.
 After centuries of European colonial influence, Samoa gained independence in 1962 – the first Polynesian country to achieve this political status.

-Situated about halfway between New Zealand and Hawaii, Samoa is made up of two main volcanic islands - Upolu and Savai’i - and eight smaller islets, with a total population of 200,000.
 Samoa’s economy is driven by services, agriculture, and tourism.
 One in five Samoans find it difficult to meet their basic needs, with the rural poor and people with disabilities particularly vulnerable.
 Low rates of high school completion and the burden of non-communicable diseases are significant challenges to development.

 Australian volunteers have supported a wide range of Samoan partner organisations to achieve their development goals since 1972.